WCPT's Executive Board is elected by WCPT member organisations and consists of the President, Vice President and a member from each region.

 Esther Munalula Nkandu, Africa

 Esther Munalula Nkandu headed the University of Zambia’s Department of Physiotherapy between 2000 and 2013.
 She is a former President of the Zambia Society of Physiotherapy and former Chair the WCPT Africa region.
+Esther is WCPT's Treasurer and the Chair of WCPT's Finance Committee.
 A bioethicist, she has served on Zambia’s National Health Research Ethics Committee and as visiting Scholar and Coordinator of the Research Ethics Course for the Erasmus Mundus Master of Bioethics Programme in Italy.

 Marco Y. C. Pang, Asia Western Pacific